American Loan & Trust Company (Omaha, NE)

 Article Text

-OMAHA BANK FAILURES The American Savings Bank Goes Into Liquidation.
-OMAHA, Neb., July 5.-The American Savings bank has gone into voluntary liquidation and asked the state banking board to wind up its affairs.
-This action is due to the fact that the American Loan and Trust company which was placed in the hands of a receiver this afternoon at the instance of directors of the concern, the company being the principal stockholder in the savings bank.
-The failure of the Investment company is attributed to the failure of the Omaha and South Texas Land company.
-The American Loan company, the first of the concerns embarassed, had a paid up capital of $400,000, the savings bank was an off-shoot with a capital stock of $100,000 which was paid in. o.
-M. Carter was president of both institutions.
-Since the failure of the McCague bank the American Savings has been affected to a reduction of deposits to $90,000.
-The remaining securities amounting to $253,000 are of the very best.
-The total liabilities amount to but $153,000.
-Carter gave a mortgage on his residence yesterday for $50,000 to protect eastern creditors from whom money was secured.
-No statement of the bank's exact condition can be obtained tonight.
+Gone Into Liquidation.
+OMAHA, Neb., July 5.-The American Savings bank has gone into voluntary liquidation and has asked the state banking board to wind up its affairs.
+This action is due to the failure of the American Loan and Trust company, which was yesterday afternoon placed in the hands of a receiver at the instance of the directors of that concern, the investment company being the principal stockholder in the savings bank.
+The failure of the investment company is attributed to the failure of the Omaha & South Nebraska Land company.

 Article from The Sun, August 4, 1893